Report: Former Broncos QB Tim Tebow Trying Out As Tight End For Jacksonville Jaguars

 It should be noted that there is already a connection for Tebow in Jacksonville.
 The Jaguars new head coach is Urban Meyer who coached Tebow to the Heisman Trophy and two national championships at the University of Florida.

-If Tebow ends up signing in Jacksonville, it would be his first action on a football field since 2015 when he was part of the Philadelphia Eagles training camp roster.MORE NEWS: Colorado Weather: This Week's Drought Update Misses Recent Rains As Western Slope Situation Gets Worse
+If Tebow ends up signing in Jacksonville, it would be his first action on a football field since 2015 when he was part of the Philadelphia Eagles training camp roster.MORE NEWS: Boulder Faculty Assembly Votes To Censure CU President Mark Kennedy

 In his time in Denver, Tebow was 8-6 as a starter throwing for 2,383 yards with 17 touchdowns and nine interceptions.
 He did lead the team to a playoff win over the Pittsburgh Steelers in 2011 before falling to the New England Patriots in the next round.